 Voter Empowerment Cards

-The ACLU of Virginia has already distributed more than 35,000 pocket-sized cards describing voters’ rights.
-The Voters’ Rights Cards, available in English and Spanish, may be viewed or downloaded at www.acluva.org, or picked up at the ACLU office in Richmond, 530 East Main Street, Suite 310, Richmond.
+For the last dozen years, the ACLU of Virginia and the Virginia NAACP have jointly produced and disseminated thousands of pocket-sized cards describing voters’ rights.
+The Voters’ Rights Cards, available in English and Spanish, may be viewed or downloaded at www.acluva.org, or can be viewed on smartphones at http://mobile.aclu.org/letmevote.